umbraco/UmbracoDocs/14/umbraco-commerce/reference/taxes/calculated-tax-rates.md

 ## Prices Inclusive of Tax

-Within Umbraco Commerce, it is possible to configure a store to accept prices including tax.
-When using tax calculation methods it is not possible to enable this feature and so Umbraco Commerce will throw a warning if you tru to do so and a tax calculation method is already defined on a stores country.
+It is possible to configure a store to accept prices including tax.
+When using tax calculation methods it is not possible to enable this feature.
+A warning will show if you try to do so and a tax calculation method is already defined on a stores country.

 ![Prices Inclusive of Tax Warning](../../media/v14/taxes/store-prices-include-tax-warning.png)